bradleesand/cppgm-pa6/README.md

 #### `TT_IDENTIFIER`

-These are normal `identifiers` identifier tokens from previous assignments
+These are the normal `identifier` tokens from previous assignments

 #### `TT_LITERAL`